beanfarmer/pixiRacer/README.md

 >- enCar now scrolls
 >- lastest build shows off multipal moving objects starting to almost look like a game.
 >- added firing, we can now shoot! this is a really bad way to handle this and it is going to be rewritten along with sprite loading
+>- updated colision detection still needs more work as its not quite acturate but can be tested by driving into enCar.